Stop Crying ‘Sexist!’ – ‘Period Leave’ is Just Good Sense

 In March 2016, when British company Coexist announced that they were planning to formulate a ‘period leave policy’ for their employees, my heart rejoiced.
 Most of all, I think my ovaries did.
 They probably did a whole jig and splashed around in red, because they can.

 I let it sink in at the time that my joy was borrowed; that I was basking only in the reflected glory of a company miles away in a country not my own.

-Which is why, last week, when Culture Machine Media Pvt.
+Which is why, in July 2017, when Culture Machine Media Pvt.
 Ltd. – a company very much Indian, thank you very much – declared a first day of period (FOP) policy for all its female employees, I knew the fight had come, truly home.
 The company even put out a video on its YouTube channel Blush – one in which, Devleena S Majumder, President of Human Resources, can be seen saying –

 Take a look at the video here: